openlegend/core-rules/core/src/01-character-creation/01-chapter-one.md

 ## Starting Beyond First Level

 Sometimes a new player will join a campaign in progress in which the other PCs have already advanced several levels, so it would be unbalanced to insert a first level character into the party.
 Other times, the GM may decide to run a campaign with PCs who have already accumulated some wealth and power.
 In situations like these, you can use the Characters Beyond First Level table to determine attribute points, feat points, and wealth for PCs.
-When choosing starting gear, you may select two items of your current Wealth Score and any number of lesser valued items.
+When choosing starting gear, you may select three items of your current wealth score and any number of lesser valued items.

 <div class="table-no-body"></div>
 | Characters Beyond First Level |